 The day before the race I woke up with a weird pinched nerve feeling in my knee.
 Thankfully race day I felt great!
 I didn’t have any issues during the race other than fatigue, of course.

 Keeping it real here…when I crossed the finish line my first reaction was to be a little disappointed because I knew I missed my PR and I knew it was not by much.
 I was happy to see that finish line though!
 Even though it is a challenge when you push yourself, and I know I had ‘race face’ going on most of the time, it really was a fun run.

 Official results revealed I was 2 seconds slower this year, so I missed the PR by a mere 3 seconds!
 My mom put it in perspective for me though.
 The weather last year for the race was pretty ideal.
 This year it was really humid and warmer.
 So that being said, I am proud of this finish!
 It might not be what I wanted, but I know I’m stronger to be able to come so close to that time in rougher conditions.

-I can’t help but think that the humidity had something to do with the fact that one of only two vehicles (EMS, the other is a fire truck) on the island were transporting a race participant off the course. 😳 That was the first time I ever saw EMS out for the race in all the years we’ve been there for it.
+I can’t help but think that the humidity had something to do with the fact that one of only three vehicles (EMS, the others are a garbage truck and a fire truck) on the island were transporting a race participant off the course. 😳 That was the first time I ever saw EMS out for the race in all the years we’ve been there for it.